paxxxw/litematic-converter/README.md

    - Open terminal/command prompt INSIDE the project folder:
      - **If downloaded:** The folder where you extracted the ZIP file
      - **If cloned:** The `litematic-converter` folder that was created
-   - Copy and paste this command:
+   - Then, copy and paste this command inside the terminal/command prompt:
    ```
    pip install -r requirements.txt
    ```